linode/apl-docs/docs/for-ops/console/settings/ingress.md

 2. Add additional ingress classes to expose user created services.

-3. Configure IP whitelisting, cloud specific annotations and/or static IP address for the load balancer.

 By changing the platform ingress class from public to private, all platform services (like APL Console, the Keycloak platform instance and all other platform end-points) will only be accessible from the private network.

 By adding additional ingress classes, each class will get a dedicated ingress controller and a dedicated cloud load balancer.
 This allows grouping of services and exposing them to differend networks.